kelviy/LMKtorrent/README.md

 E.g: `python3 seeder.py adsf`

-> NOTE: Typing in nothing for manual input for seeder.py and tracker.py will not default to defualt option - it will crash.
+> NOTE: Typing in nothing during manual input prompts for seeder.py and tracker.py will not default to defualt option - it will crash.
 This is only on GUI for typing in tracker.

 > NOTE: There is also a CLI GUI provided in peer.py (very barebones)